 Here's where the math gets interesting.
 Public transport charges per person.
 Taxi charges per car.
 As you add passengers, the equation flips.

-At 4 travelers, taxi is cheaper than Arlanda Express by 765 SEK — and it takes you straight to your hotel instead of dropping you at Central Station.
+At 4 travelers, taxi is often a more cost-effective option than per-person train tickets for two or more travellers — and it takes you straight to your hotel instead of dropping you at Central Station.

 Hidden Costs to Watch For